kawaiiPlat/mil-subjugator-wordpress-tools/README.md

+  # This tool generates the code for the "20xx Team Members" page on [subjugator.org](subjugator.org)

-#This is an example single entry in the yaml file that describes the lab members
+**This is an example single entry in the yaml file that describes the lab members**

 ```yaml
 - email: jarrod.sanders@ufl.edu